January 1968 – Band probably did one or two shows at the Cheetah Club in LA

 Sept 17, 1968 – Barnes Fieldhouse, Fort Huachuca, Sierra Vista, AZ.
 Barnes Fieldhouse still stands on this active military base.
 It serves as a Fitness Facility and houses two pools.

-Sept-Oct 1968 – Somewhere in this period, Glen and his parents (as well as the parents of other members of the band) signed a management contract with Shep and Joe.
+Oct 1968 – Glen and his parents (as well as the parents of other members of the band) signed a management contract with Shep and Joe.
 (Sept 16?)
 And then they sign with Zappa (Cohen)

-– Shep and the band move into John Philip Law`s house in the Hollywood Hills on Observation Drive.
-See section on Glen’s Abodes for photo of house.
+— In September, the band had moved into a house owned by the actor John Philip Law – located in the Hollywood Hills on Quebec Drive.
 Cindy found the house on a tip from a band that had been living there and was leaving.
+(The band leaving was the Electra Records created band – Rhinoceros).
+It is here that Glen’s parents (as well as other band members parents) sign contracts.

 Oct 11, 1968 – Philadelphia (w/MC5, reportedly only 100 people in audience).
 John Sinclair – manager of the MC5 – mentions this concert in his story about his about his arrest and trial in Oakland County, Mi, stemming from an altercation with police at an MC5 concert.